yggdrasil-network/public-peers/europe/russia.md

 ### Unknown
-* Public node operated by ne-vlezay80
+* Public node, operated by ne-vlezay80
   * `tls://[2a01:d0:ffff:4353::2]:6010`